vcuspinera/Repo_structure/README.md

     |
     ├── CITATION.md       <- Way to cite the project.
     |
-    ├── References.md     <- Information with references and sources used in the project.
-    |
     ├── data              <- Original data bases.
     |
     ├── doc               <- Archivos de texto.